Orlando-Codecamp/orlandocodecamp.github.io/attendees.md

 In order to participate:

 - Visit each of our sponsors for a stamp on your sponsors bingo card (provided on arrival at the event)
-- Drop off your bingo card at the ONETUG desk the lobby (rotunda) at some point during the afternoon (make sure that your **name is written on the card**!) - you'll then receive a raffle ticket to hold onto until the raffle event
+- Drop off your bingo card at the ONETUG desk in the lobby (rotunda) at some point during the afternoon (make sure that your **name is written on the card**!) - you'll then receive a raffle ticket to hold onto until the raffle event
 - You **must be present** for the raffle give-away at the end of the event in order to win!
 - Only one (1) raffle ticket per attendee